Symplectic rational homology ball fillings of Seifert fibered spaces: Introduction

 \section{Introduction}

-There has recently been a great deal of interest in determining which rational homology $3$-spheres bound rational homology $4$-balls \cite{AcetoGolla2017, AcetoGollaLecuona2018, BhupalStipsicz11, ChoePark2021, Lecuona2018, Lecuona2019, Lisca2007, Simone2021}.
-While an interesting problem on its own, this has relevance to generalized rational blowdowns \cite{FintushelStern1997, ParkStipsicz2014, Symington2001} and if one would like to perform such a blowdown in the symplectic category, one would be interested in understanding when a rational homology sphere with a contact structure can be symplectically filled by a rational homology ball.
-This article will characterize when some small Seifert fibered spaces admit symplectic rational homology ball fillings and give serious restrictions on which contact structures might have such fillings in most other cases.
-We will also observe that there is a significant difference between a small Seifert fibered space bounding a rational homology ball {\em smoothly} versus {\em symplectically}.
+There has been considerable recent interest in determining which rational homology $3$-spheres bound rational homology $4$-balls \cite{AcetoGolla2017, AcetoGollaLecuona2018, BhupalStipsicz11, ChoePark2021, Lecuona2018, Lecuona2019, Lisca2007, Simone2021}.
+This problem is interesting in its own right, but it also plays a key role in the study of generalized rational blowdowns \cite{FintushelStern1997, ParkStipsicz2014, Symington2001}.
+In particular, if one wishes to perform such a blowdown in the symplectic category, it becomes essential to understand when a rational homology 3-sphere equipped with a contact structure admits a symplectic rational homology ball filling.

+This article identifies contact structures on certain small Seifert fibered spaces that admit symplectic rational homology ball fillings, and establishes strong obstructions in most other cases.
+We also point out a striking difference between the smooth and the symplectic categories: a small Seifert fibered space may bound a rational homology ball {\em smoothly} but fail to do so {\em symplectically}.

-As corollaries of our results and their method of proof, we will prove a case of a conjecture of Gompf concerning Brieskorn homology spheres not bounding symplectic integral homology balls and also show that only the canonical structure on a spherical $3$-manifold can admit a symplectic rational homology ball filling.
-For Gompf's conjecture, we will show that for $(p,q)\not=(2,3)$, the Brieskorn homology sphere $\Sigma(p,q, pqn+1)$ does not bound a symplectic rational homology ball.
+As a corollary of our results and their method of proof, we will prove a special case of a conjecture due to Gompf: